mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

     # Code in before_agent_callback
     callback_context.state['field_1'] = 'value_1'
     # State is locally set to 'value_1', but not yet committed by Runner

     # ... agent runs ...

     # Code in a tool called later *within the same invocation*
     # Readable (dirty read), but 'value_1' isn't guaranteed persistent yet.
     val = tool_context.state['field_1'] # 'val' will likely be 'value_1' here
     print(f"Dirty read value in tool: {val}")

     # Assume the event carrying the state_delta={'field_1': 'value_1'}
     # is yielded *after* this tool runs and is processed by the Runner.
     ```

+=== "Go"

+    ```go
+    // Code in before_agent_callback
+    // The callback would modify the context's session state directly.
+    // This change is local to the current invocation context. ctx.State.Set("field_1", "value_1")
+    // State is locally set to 'value_1', but not yet committed by Runner

+    // ... agent runs ...

+    // Code in a tool called later *within the same invocation*
+    // Readable (dirty read), but 'value_1' isn't guaranteed persistent yet. val := ctx.State.Get("field_1") // 'val' will likely be 'value_1' here fmt.Printf("Dirty read value in tool: %v\n", val)

+    // Assume the event carrying the state_delta={'field_1': 'value_1'}
+    // is yielded *after* this tool runs and is processed by the Runner.
+    ```

 === "Java"